Nurtured leads convert much better.

 The end goal of the lead nurturing process is turning a lead into a customer.

-Since nurtured leads convert twice better and easier, many business invest in lead nurturing strategy that help them to stay consistent.
+Since nurtured leads convert twice better and easier, many businesses invest in lead nurturing strategies that help them stay consistent.

 Let’s see how the lead nurturing process works in real life.